 In Susan Moreno’s dual-language classroom at J.L.
 Long Middle School in Dallas, seventh- and eighth-graders visit Hispanic countries through music, poetry and cuisine without ever leaving Texas.
-Students build model houses, describing in Spanish each room, what people do in each space, and which room is their favorite.
-Working in teams, students write short stories, perform original skits and produce videos.
+Students explore culture and world issues through intricately planned units about personal identity and background, perception of beauty throughout the world, wars effect on children and research of their future careers.
 Moreno’s lessons touch on global issues like immigration from Central America—a relevant topic for many students whose families came to the U.S. along the same path.
-The founder and leader of Long’s secondary dual language (DL) program, Moreno is considered a master teacher who finds innovative ways to reach her students.
-She works with counselors and administrators to make sure her students have equitable access to pre-AP and AP classes, are succeeding, and take part in campus life.
+The founder and leader of Long’s Secondary Dual Language (DL) program, Moreno is considered a master teacher who finds innovative ways to reach her students.
+She works with counselors and administrators to make sure her students have equitable access to Pre-AP and AP classes, are succeeding, and take part in campus life.
 To build the program’s pipeline, Moreno actively recruits students from the district’s elementary schools, encouraging them to maintain their Spanish language as they move through middle and high school.

 In addition to working directly with students, Moreno supports other secondary DL teachers, helping them implement the program correctly and leading professional development.
 She mentors new teachers, writes DL curriculum for the district, created and chairs Long’s dual language committee, and is a strong advocate for the Teacher Excellence Initiative.
 Moreno works tirelessly to integrate both district and state content expectations into engaging, relevant DL lessons.
 Her “whatever it takes” mentality inspires colleagues and pushes students, who outperform their general education peers on state assessments.